 Associate Professor John Stenhouse

-John Stenhouse (Department of History and Art History) has published widely in the fields of religious history and the history of ideas.
+John Stenhouse (History Programme, School of Arts) has published widely in the fields of religious history and the history of ideas.
 He is currently writing a book on missionary science in the modern world, and is involved in a collaborative project on an historical geography of religion in New Zealand.
 His recent publications include: ‘The Controversy over the Recognition of Religious Factors in New Zealand History: Some Reflections,’ in Geoffrey Troughton and Hugh Morrison, eds., The Spirit of the Past: Essays on Christianity in New Zealand History (2011); ‘Selwyn through settler eyes’ in Allan K. Davidson, ed., A Controversial Churchman: Essays on George Selwyn, Bishop of New Zealand and Lichfield, and Sarah Selwyn (2011); and ‘Church and state in New Zealand 1835-1870: religion, politics and race’ in Hilary Carey and John Gascoigne, eds., Church and State in Old and New Worlds (2011).

 Dr Kate Stevens

-Kate Stevens (Department of History and Art History) is currently a post-doctoral research fellow working on a Marsden-funded commodity history of coconuts with Professor Judy Bennett.
-She recently completed her PhD on colonial criminal justice in New Caledonia, Fiji and Vanuatu at the University of Cambridge.
-Her research focuses on comparative histories of cultural and economic exchange in the colonial Pacific, working across the intersections of race, gender and law and examining both British and French colonies.
+Kate Stevens (History Programme, University of Waikato) was a post-doctoral research fellow working on a Marsden-funded commodity history of coconuts with Professor Judy Bennett.
+She completed her PhD on colonial criminal justice in New Caledonia, Fiji and Vanuatu at the University of Cambridge in 2015.
+Her research focuses on comparative histories of cultural and economic exchange in the colonial Pacific (including New Zealand), working across the intersections of race, gender and law and examining both British and French colonies.